 What situation are you struggling with because it didn’t turn out the way you wanted?
 How might your discouragement and disappointment change if you shift your perspective and focus on how God has blessed you?

-When you can’t remember why you should be thankful, you have a handy list to remind you before the world steals your joy.
+When you can’t remember why you should be thankful, you’ll have a handy list to remind you before the world steals your joy.
 That, my friend, is why you should keep a gratitude journal.